rhdunn/xquery-intellij-plugin/README.md

 ### Language Support

 A robust, standard conforming XQuery syntax highlighter and parser with file encoding detection and error recovery.
-It supports the following XQuery specifications:
+It supports the following W3C specifications:

 *  XQuery 1.0, 3.0 and 3.1 core language;
+*  XQuery and XPath Full Text 1.0 and 3.0 for XQuery;
 *  XQuery Update Facility 1.0 and 3.0;
 *  XQuery Scripting Extension 1.0.